dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Cons

-* **Scattered logic**: Authorization requirements tend to spread across multiple microservices, leading to code duplication, increased complexity, and maintenance overhead.
+* **Scattered logic**: Authorization requirements tend to spread across multiple services, leading to code duplication, increased complexity, and maintenance overhead.
 Over time, this results in a slow and error-prone policy lifecycle, significantly reducing time to market.
 This is a classic “Hardcoded Rules” antipattern.
 * **Role explosion**: Business stakeholders typically describe authorization requirements using roles - for example, “a user with role X can do Y.” Without introducing an abstraction layer between business roles and the actual implementation, systems often accumulate many similar but inconsistent roles.
 Roles also tend to evolve or change names over time.
 This leads quickly to role explosion, again slowing the policy lifecycle and increasing the risk of errors.
 This is known as the “Code Against the Role” antipattern.
 * Inconsistent interpretations: Autonomous teams may interpret and implement policies differently, making consistent governance across the system nearly impossible.
 This results in enforcement gaps and unpredictable behavior.
 * **No central auditability**: When authorization logic is distributed across services, it becomes nearly impossible to answer "before-the-fact" questions such as "Who has access to what, and when?" - a key requirement in compliance and security contexts.